-- 1.1 During 2014 the Local Code of Good Governance framework was reviewed and updated by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the International Federation of Accountants (IFAC).
-Following further consultations it was identified that CIPFA and SOLACE would also develop a further joint Good Governance Framework for the Public Sector during 2015.
-As a result of their review, in April 2016 CIPFA/SOLACE published a new Code "Delivering Good Governance in Local Government Framework 2016" with the key focus on governance processes and the achievement of sustainable social economic and environmental outcomes. - 1.2 This Council approved the revised Code in April 2017. - 1.3 The Monitoring Officer and Internal Audit are responsible for annually reviewing the authority's compliance against the adopted Code and reporting their findings and recommended actions.
-This review also provides one of the assurance strands in support of the Annual Governance Statement, required under the Account and Audit Regulations 2015. - 1.4 This report brings together the outcomes of the review for 2016/17.
+- 1.1 In April 2016 CIPFA/SOLACE published a new Code "Delivering Good Governance in Local Government Framework 2016" with the key focus on governance processes and the achievement of sustainable social economic and environmental outcomes.
+This Council approved the revised Code in April 2017. - 1.2 The Monitoring Officer and the Chief Finance Officer are responsible for annually reviewing the authority's compliance against the adopted Code and reporting their findings and recommended actions.
+This review provides one of the assurance strands in support of the Annual Governance Statement, required under the Account and Audit Regulations 2015. - 1.3 This report brings together the outcomes of the review for 2017/18.